HaiL-DS/DS5100-finalproject/README.md

 ### 1. `Die` Class
 Represents a die that can have any number of sides with customizable weights.

-- **Methods**:
+- **Methods:**
   `__init__(sides=np.arange(1,7))`
-  Initializes the die with sides (default: a six-sided die) and assigns equal weights to all sides.
+  Initializes the die with sides (6 by default) and assigns equal weight to each side.
     - Parameters:
-         - sides: A NumPy array of distinct values representing the die faces.
+         - sides: A NumPy array of distinct values representing the die faces (defaults to a six-sided die).
     - Raises:
          - TypeError: If sides is not a NumPy array.
          - ValueError: If sides contains duplicate values.